haydenedelson/nano-gpt/README.md

 # Usage

 The model code is in `model.py`.
-To generate text with the model, call the model's `generate` function
+To generate text with the model, call the model's `generate` function.

-To train the model, simply run `train.py`.
+To train the model, run `train.py`.
 The training script uses hydra for config management and Weights & Biases for experiment tracking.

 To generate text, call the `GPT` class's `generate` function.

 # Future Experiments

-Over time, the model started heavily overfitting on `Green Eggs and Ham` and, to some extent, `The Cat in the Hat`, likely because of the highly repetitive word usage and structure of these stories (see the `Sample Outputs` section below).
-The model would benefit greatly from a more general pre-training phase, as well as a larger dataset, and some loss function tuning to mitigate overfitting.
+Over time, the model started heavily overfitting on `Green Eggs and Ham` and, to some extent, `The Cat in the Hat`, likely because of the highly repetitive word usage and structure of these stories (see the `Sample Outputs` section below for examples).
+The model would benefit greatly from a more general pre-training phase, as well as a larger dataset and some loss function tuning to mitigate overfitting.

 ### Sample Outputs